Tony Banks (musician): Rock albums

 Banks first thought of making a solo album in 1975, following Gabriel's departure from Genesis.
 He had a group of songs in development at the time which were used on A Trick of the Tail (1976), their first album recorded without Gabriel, including "Mad Man Moon" and sections of "Entangled" and "Ripples".

 In 1979, after Genesis had entered a break in activity, Banks and Rutherford travelled to Polar Studios in Stockholm and recorded their first studio albums.
 Banks's album, A Curious Feeling, was released first in October of that year.
-It was originally meant to be based and titled after the short story Flowers for Algernon by Daniel Keyes, and Banks had written a complete set of lyrics for the story, but shelved the idea after he was made aware of an upcoming musical about the book.
-In addition to keyboards Banks plays the guitar and bass as he wanted the album to be "As personal as possible".
+It was originally meant to be based on and titled after the short story Flowers for Algernon by Daniel Keyes, and Banks had written a complete set of lyrics for the story, but shelved the idea after he was made aware of an upcoming musical about the book.
+In addition to keyboards Banks played the guitar and bass as he wanted the album to be "As personal as possible".
 He enlisted Kim Beacon of String Driven Thing as vocalist.

 In June 1983, Banks released his second studio album, The Fugitive.
-It remains unique as his only album to feature him as lead vocalist on all of the songs; a role he considered after recording guide vocals for Collins to sing for "Me and Sarah Jane" and "Keep It Dark" on the Genesis album Abacab (1981).
+It remains his only album to feature him as lead vocalist on all of the songs, a role he considered after recording guide vocals for Phil Collins to sing for "Me and Sarah Jane" and "Keep It Dark" on the Genesis album Abacab (1981).
 Banks has employed guest vocalists on his solo albums; these have included Fish, Nik Kershaw, Toyah Willcox, Jack Hues and Jim Diamond.

 In 1988, Banks recorded a pop and rock-oriented album under the group identity Bankstatement, featuring guitarist and co-producer Steve Hillage and singers Alistair Gordon and Jayney Klimek, plus additional musicians.
 Banks felt inspired to pursue the project having witnessed Rutherford enjoy the success of his own group, Mike + the Mechanics.
 Their eponymously-titled album was released in 1989.
 Banks also performed lead vocals on the song "Big Man."